Gentoo Reference Platform GRP

 USE flags

-Allows the user complete control over what kinds of
+Allows the user complete control over what kinds of features

-features and support are built in to the installed applications.Do not having install things which you do
+and support are built in to the installed applications.Do not

-not really need.
-And how, exactly, does Gentoo achieve
+having install things which you do not really need.
+And how, exactly, does Gentoo achieve this?
+By defining

-this?
-By defining USE settings.
-Essentially, these are
+USE settings.
+Essentially, these are keywords that

-applications during their compilation procedures.
+compilation procedures.

 A list of available global USE-flags can be found in /usr/portage/profiles/use.desc